 Where are the best places for hunting elk over the counter?

-After looking through the many different states that offer opportunities to hunt this majestic animal, we have been able to narrow down the list to five states that offer the best opportunity for an over the counter elk hunt.
+After looking through the many different states that offer OTC elk tags to hunt this majestic animal, we have been able to narrow down the list to five states that offer the best opportunity for an over the counter elk hunt.
 For the sake of this list, we'll only deal with nonresident fees, assuming elk hunters will be coming from out of state.

 Colorado is home to the largest elk population in the western United States with a herd of over 250,000.
 It is also the state with the most over the counter units.

 Whether you like to hunt with a bow or rifle they have an opportunity waiting for you.
 They have 147 units available to hunt with a bow and 92 units to hunt with a rifle.
 The total price for a non-resident to hunt is going to be $670 for a bull elk, and $503 for a cow or calf, including tag and license.

 The next state on our list is Idaho.
 This state boasts a herd population of 120,000 elk, and the hunting pressure isn't quite what it is in other, more popular states.

 They have 87 units available to hunt over the counter and you will have your choice of archery, muzzleloader, or rifle.
-The total cost to hunt in Idaho as a non-resident is $571.50, but if you decide to take a bow it is an additional $20.
+The cost to hunt OTC elk in Idaho as a non-resident is $416.75, but if you decide to take a bow or a muzzleloader, it is an additional $20.

 Montana comes in as our third choice for hunting elk.
 It has some units that see 15-40% success with archery tackle, and there truly are some big bulls in this part of the country.

 They also boast the second largest elk herd on this list at 160,000 elk.
 They allow you to chase these animals with a bow or rifle in hand and non-residents can get OTC tags for $270, plus the cost of their general hunting license.
 Learn more at the website of the Montana Fish, Wildlife, and Parks Department.

-Wyoming is a great state for hunting elk in.
-It has a herd size of 90,000 elk and they see an overall success rate of 28%.
+Wyoming is a great state for hunting elk.
+It has a herd size of 90,000 and hunters see an overall success rate of 28%.

 They allow you to purchase an archery stamp which lets you hunt the archery season, and if you don't have success you can come back when the rifle season opens.
 For 2020, over the counter license sales begin on July 13.
 This includes any leftover licenses after the leftover draw and resident general licenses.
-Non-residents can hunt this state for $577 and to get the archery permit it will cost an additional $30.
+Non-residents can hunt this state for $692 and to get the archery permit it will cost an additional $72.